Skip to Content

 Traffic offenses in Phoenix range from minor violations to serious crimes that can carry significant penalties.
 Whether you are facing a citation or a more serious charge, understanding the types of offenses is key to knowing what to expect.

-A Phoenix traffic lawyer can help clarify the specific offense you are charged with and offer guidance on how to handle it.
+A Phoenix traffic ticket attorney can help clarify the specific offense you are charged with and offer guidance on how best to handle it.

 Penalties for Traffic Offenses in Phoenix